 On some banjoleles, the angle of the neck can be adjusted.
 This is usually done by tightening or loosening the coordinator rod, which is the threaded metal rod that spans the wooden rim.
 Not all banjoleles have a coordinator rod.

 By changing the angle of the neck in relation to the rim, you can raise or lower the height of the strings (the action).

-The neck angle should be set at the factory, so it’s not something you’ll usually need to adjust on a new banjolele.
+Also, the neck angle should be set at the factory, so it’s not something you’ll usually need to adjust on a new banjolele.